The-OpenROAD-Project/OpenLane/index.rst

 OpenLane
 ===============

-The OpenLane flow is a completed RTL To GDSII
+The OpenRoad Openlane is a automated RTL to GDSII flow build around open source tool.
+The flow perform the auto place and route of an ASIC design -in 24 hours with no human in the loop.

 .. toctree::
     :glob: